felipenoris/XLSX.jl/docs/src/formatting.md

 ```
 ![image|320x500](./images/customColors.png)

+By default, Excel positions the axis automatically, based on the range of the cell data.
-Control the location of the axis using `axis_pos = "middle"` to locate it in the middle of the
+Control the location of the axis using `axis_pos = "middle"` to locate it in the middle
-column width or `axis_pos = "none"` to remove the axis.
-Excel chooses the direction of the bars
+of the column width or `axis_pos = "none"` to remove the axis.
+Excel chooses the direction
-according to the context of the cell data.
-Force (postive) bars to go `leftToRight` or
+of the bars according to the context of the cell data.
+Force (postive) bars to go `leftToRight`
-`rightToLeft` using the `direction` key word.
+or `rightToLeft` using the `direction` key word.
 Change the color of the axis with `axis_col`.

 ```julia
 julia> s[1:10, 1]=1:10